rontarrant/gtkDcoding/docs/_posts/2019-08-30-0066-toolbar-basics.md

 } // class PasteButton
 ```

-And it gets stuffed into…
+And it gets stuffed into...

 ### The ToolButton